dem-net/Site/dem-net-vue/src/components/faq.md

 - Models coordinates are projected to Web Mercator (3857).
 Units are in meters.

-- __One important note__: after projection, model are centered on (0,0,0).
-We plan to update this, for easier model integration with real-world data.

 ## How can I share my model?

 - The best way (for now) is to upload it to [SketchFab](https://sketchfab.com), where you can setup the camera and 3D post processing effects, and share your model.
 See [DEM Net Elevation API gallery](https://sketchfab.com/xfischer).

+- We plan to integrate Skectfab direct upload in future releases.

 ## Can I run _simple_ elevation data requests?